Pneha1234/aws_workshop/Readme.md

 ```
 ### sell_stock:
     * This is the service responsible for processing sell of the ones recommended by above recommendation service.
-    * Copy the code from sell_stock.py and paste into the code console on the new lambda creation page on management console.
 ```python
 def lambda_handler(event, context):
     try: